- Advertisement -spot_img

 On average, Facebook has just over 1.7 billion active users every month, of which 1.13 billion use it daily.
 People spend double the amount of time on Facebook than they do on Google, and Facebook research also showed that all users are connected by 3.57 degrees of separation.

-Like Google pay-per-click, Facebook ads work on a pay-per-impression basis.
-One of the good things about Facebook advertising is that you have the capacity to target audiences very carefully, as Facebook has so much data on their users.
+Like Google’s pay-per-click, Facebook ads work on a pay-per-impression basis.
+One of the good things about Facebook advertising is that you can target audiences very carefully, as Facebook has so much data on its users.
 There are so many filters you can use to narrow down your target audience, making your ad reach much more specific.
 You can also adjust your ads throughout the campaign to make tweaks after studying the metrics.

 In the metrics panel, you can check on impressions, engagement, reach, click-throughs, shares, etc. You can get plenty of details on the results of your campaigns, but these are more likely to be social than financial unless you have a sound strategy.